kando-menu/kando/docs/configuring.md

 For now, the `type` property of a menu item can be one of the following values.
 New types will be added in the future.

+##### `"submenu"`
-**`"submenu"`:** This is the default type.
+This is the default type.
 It is used to create a submenu.
 The `children` property of the menu item must contain a list of child items.

+##### `"command"`
-**`"command"`:** This type is used to execute a shell command.
+This type is used to execute a shell command.
 The `data` property of the menu item must contain a `command` property which contains the shell command to execute.
 For instance, this menu item will open Inkscape on Linux:
 ```json
 {
   "name": "Inkscape",